 Today, a wedding cake can be anything a couple wants.
-The traditional cake has even been replaced by cupcakes, donuts, cookies, etc. at many weddings.
+Cupcakes, donuts and even cookies have replaced traditional wedding cakes at many weddings.

 To get the scoop (or should I say slice) on what a couple planning their wedding should know about wedding cakes I spoke to the extremely talented Rachael Code of RMC Cake Creations; located just outside of Perth, ON.